terotests/jestBench/README.md

 A standalone, framework or testmethod agnostic testing environment running in the browser.

-The jestBench makes no assumptions of what kind of data you are collecting, which libraries you are using or how you detect if the test failed or not.
+The jestBench makes no assumptions of what kind of data you are collecting, which libraries you are using or how you decided if the test failed or not.
+It only requires you to write a test function which accepts a callback function as first parameter to report the results.

 JestBench is basicly a wrapper for anything that can be run inside IFRAME in your browser.